vindenesen/check_netscaler/README.md

 - **nsconfig:** check for configuration changes which are not saved to disk
 - **staserver:** check if configured STA servers are available
 - **server:** check status of Load Balancing Servers
+- **servicegroup:** check the state of a servicegroup and its members
 - **hwinfo:** just print information about the Netscaler itself
 - **interfaces:** check state of all interfaces and add performance data for each interface
 - **performancedata:** gather performancedata from all sorts of API endpoints